March Madness brings back feel of the good ol’ days | Times Leader

 It figures to be a much different atmosphere than in Indianapolis last year, where all 67 games were held in a makeshift bubble with limited fans.
 A year after COVID-19 scrubbed the event completely, 2021 offered a tournament that put the NCAA under the glare of the spotlight for a number of reasons, not the least of which was the inequities between the men’s and women’s events.

-This year, the women’s tournament is .
+This year, the women’s tournament is being branded as “March Madness,” just like the men’s.
 That bracket was revealed on Sunday, just like the men’s.
+The No. 1 seeds in that one: South Carolina, Louisville, North Carolina State and Stanford.

 As always, there was a decent-sized menu of snubs and oversights to debate.
 On the men’s side, Xavier didn’t make it despite four wins against teams that qualified for the 68-team field.
 Texas A&M made the final of the SEC Tournament but got snubbed, too.
 Among those making the cut were Michigan, despite 14 losses, and Indiana and Rutgers, which had 13 each.